What to know about Naftali Bennett, the Israeli politician who could succeed Benjamin Netanyahu

 He has also become known for incendiary anti-Palestinian rhetoric.
 In 2015 he referred to the prospects of a Palestinian state as “suicide” for Israel and in 2014 warned Israel’s Arab citizens against becoming a “fifth column.”
 In another controversial statement in 2013, Bennett said that Palestinian “terrorists should be killed, not released.”

 Bennett has expressed support for increased Jewish control over the Temple Mount compound, known by Muslims as the Noble Sanctuary, in Jerusalem’s contested Old City.
-Israeli police attacking Palestinians praying at the al-Aqsa Mosque last month in part sparked a wave of unrest and Israel’s 11-day war with Hamas in the Gaza Strip.
+Israeli police attacking Palestinians praying at al-Aqsa Mosque last month in part sparked a wave of unrest and Israel’s 11-day war with Hamas in the Gaza Strip.

 As Arab world rallies around Palestinians and bloodshed mounts, Trump-era peace deals fade from view